lukmarcus/Manual-Testing/Best_Friends/README.md

 ## Homework #3 (Searching for functional bugs)
 ### About the task
+- Website Functional Checklist:
-- Complete and pass the functional checklist of the website in 3 different browsers
+    - Complete and pass in 3 different browsers
-- Add 5-6 new items to the checklist
+    - Add 5-6 new items
     - Mark the results for all checked items with Passed/Failed
-- During the checklist add 5-8 functional bugs to Mantis bug tracker
+- Mantis bug tracker: Add 5-8 functional bugs

 ### Checklist
 [LINK]